 Candidates must submit a completed Leverhulme TRANSFORM funding application by 11.59 pm (GMT) on Monday 12th June 2023, applications received after 11.59 pm on this date will not be considered.

-In order to be considered for a scholarship you must have submitted both a full application for admission to the University of Warwick MPhil/PhD in Global Sustainable Development and the Leverhulme TRANSFORM Application Form by the deadline of 12pm on 20 June 2022.
-Please note that there is just one deadline for this year and it will not be possible to extend the deadline.
+In order to be considered for a scholarship you must have submitted both a full application for admission to the University of Warwick MPhil/PhD in Global Sustainable Development and the Leverhulme TRANSFORM Application Form by the deadline of 11.59pm on 12 June 2023.
+Please note that there is just one deadline and it will not be possible to extend the deadline.

 Please see here for full information on the application process for the Warwick MPhil/PhD in Global Sustainable Development.
 We recommend that you complete this application around two weeks prior to the scholarship closing date in order that there is time for references and other supporting documents to be submitted in support of your application.

 Both the programme application including supporting documents such as references, and the scholarship form will be considered in the selection process.

-In June 2022, a panel of academics will consider all applications and agree a shortlist for interview.
-Shortlisted candidates will be invited to interview in early July 2022.
+In June 2023, a panel of academics will consider all applications and agree a shortlist for interview.
+Shortlisted candidates will be invited to interview in June/July 2023.
 All interviews will take place with a minimum of two selectors and are currently planned to take place virtually using Microsoft Teams.

 Outcome of application

-Successful applicants will be notified in July 2022.
+Successful applicants will be notified by the end of July 2023.
 If you are successful in being offered an award, you will be asked to confirm whether or not you wish to formally accept the scholarship and the associated terms and conditions.
 You will be given a deadline by which to confirm your acceptance in writing, which will be two weeks from the date of the notification.
 Candidates may also be placed on a reserve list, and will be asked whether they wish to remain on this list.